rudolphreti/BewerbungMaster/README.md

 ### Services
 The `Services` directory contains the core business logic of the application:
 - `FileManagementService.cs` and `FileManagementServiceStatic.cs`: File operations for job application documents
-- `GetJobApplicationServices.cs`: Retrieves job application data
-- `GetUserData.cs`: Manages user data retrieval
+- `JsonService.cs`: Operations on the data.json and user.json files
 - `PdfGenerationService.cs`: Generates PDF documents for job applications
+- `ApplicationInitializationService.cs`: Methods running at startup, such as generating job application documents from json files

 #### PdfGenerationService.cs
 This service is responsible for generating PDF documents for job applications.
 It utilizes the iText7 library to create professional-looking PDFs with advanced features: